MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-delhosttorealmmap.md

 Removes a service principal name (SPN) mapping between the stated host and the realm.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax